Simsso/Haskell-Studies/README.md

 An expression is referentially transparent, if it can be replaced with its value without changing the behavior of a program.

 # 30 Error Handling
-The `Exception` class resides in `GHC.Exception` and is defined as follows:
+The `Exception` class lives in `GHC.Exception` and is defined as follows:
 ```haskell
 class (Typeable e, Show e) => Exception e where
   toException :: e -> SomeException